ascensionproject/ascension/README.md

 - `isFront` -- True if front half of heart
 - `heartShell` -- Integer denoting sets of concentric heart shells
   - 0 is the center and 30 just lights up a handful of lights right at the edge of the heart.
+- `normalizedheartShell` -- Normalized version of heartShell
+  - 0 is the center of the heart and 1 is the other rim going all the way around
 - `radius2D` -- Distance in the x-y plane from the center of the heart
 - `radius3D` -- Total x-y-z distance from the center of the heart
 - `thetaZ` -- Angular distance in radians from 12 o'clock on the heart around the Z-axis